EnriqueSalazar/react-redux-example/README.md

 # Example

 ---

 This example is part of a working project.

-I didn't include the server side.
+I didn't include the server side, jsut the client.
 The configuration, and the container and components are working just in the same way as coded here.

-This example is not perfect, but I just figured a lot of things that are not very clear in the documentation that may be useful for someone else.
+The patterns in the example are not perfect, but I just figured out a lot of stuff that are not very clear in the documentation, that may be useful for someone else.
----

-## In this example I use
+In this example I use:

 * [React](https://github.com/facebook/react)
 * [Redux](https://github.com/reactjs/redux)